Make a hot mess canvas with this easy reverse stencil technique! Hot mess canvases are a great family project – everyone can have fun with this one!

 Alright, let’s do this!
 To start making your hot mess canvas, open a variety of paint colors (it’s best to choose colors that are all in the same color family so they blend well!) and add small drops of each color to the canvas in a random pattern.

-Now, here’s the fun part – use any method you’d like to turn those paint drops into colorful artwork!
+Now, here’s the fun part – use any method you’d like to turn those paint drops into a colorful artwork!
 Here, I used a wide sponge brush to gently blend the colors into soft sunset-hued stripes and streaks, but you could also use a regular paintbrush to make dots and swirls of color.
 Get creative with your technique and have fun making your “hot mess!”
 Your only limit is your imagination!

 This is a GREAT job for younger kids, especially since there’s no “wrong” way to do things!
 Let the kids paint the canvases and then have the grown-ups do the final steps of the process.

-One of our favorite time-saving techniques for filling the canvas with swatches of paint SUPER quickly and easily is to add drops of paint to the canvas and then covering it with plastic wrap.
+One of our favorite time-saving techniques for filling the canvas with swatches of paint SUPER quickly and easily is to add drops of paint to the canvas and then cover it with plastic wrap.

 Use a brayer or rolling pin to gently roll the paint blobs to fill the entire canvas before carefully removing the plastic wrap.
 SO fun and easy!